 ArcGIS Online supports inflow of the givenName and email address attributes of the enterprise login from the enterprise IDP.
 When a user signs in using an enterprise login, and if ArcGIS Online receives attributes with the names givenname and email or mail (in any case), ArcGIS Online populates the full name and the email address of the user account with the values received from the IDP.

 It's recommended that you pass in the email address from the enterprise IDP so the user can receive notifications.
-If the user has administrator privileges, they will also be able to send invitations to others users to join the organization.
+This helps if the user later becomes an administrator.
+Having an email address in the account entitles the user to receive notifications regarding any administrative activity and send invitations to other users to join the organization.

 Register SimpleSAMLphp as the enterprise IDP with ArcGIS Online

 - Configure an authentication source in the SimpleSAMLphp IdP.

 - Create an authentication source.

 SimpleSAMLphp supports authenticating users from various authentication sources such as LDAP server, users in an SQL server, Active Directory domain, and so on.
 The example below shows how to configure an Apache Directory Server as an authentication source in SimpleSAMLphp IdP.